-Objectives Actions Linked Strategies Responsible Timing · 24-25 25-26 26-27 27-28 5.3.1 Grow awareness, understanding and engagement in City projects, activities and 5.3.1.1 Provide an independent community survey, once every two years, to monitor changing community priorities, benchmark performance levels and identify service gaps.
-Manager Finance • • decisions.
+Objectives Actions Linked Strategies Responsible Timing g 23-24 24-25 25-26 26-27 5.3.1 Grow awareness, understanding and engagement in City projects, activities 5.3.1.1 Provide an independent community survey, once every two years, to monitor changing community priorities, benchmark performance levels and identify service gaps.
+Manager Finance • • and decisions.
 5.3.1.2 Provide an annual communications content calendar that specifies what needs to be communicated, when, how and to who, in order to meet the community's information needs and the City's strategic objectives.
 Manager Community Relations • • • • 5.3.1.3 Provide an extension to the 'Your City' campaign to build community understanding about the City of Albany's role, services and processes.
-Manager Community Relations •
+Communications and Engagement Strategy Manager Community Relations 0 0 0 0